IrisGaarthuis/Folder/README.md

 Timbral, rhythm and pitch will be different across these genres.
 I will use these fore genre classification.

+Loudness: seen as a relevant musical feature to express emotions (Juslin & Laukka, 2004)
+Mode: major vs. minor.
+* happy and tender: mainy major mode.
+Romantic movies have a lot of these characteristics
+* sadness and fear: mainly minor mode.
+* anger: even distribution
+link between valence and musical mode

 # Corpus
 Movies from the last decade
 Number of movies based on number of tracks